 The sociolinguistic context of the Burarra-speaking community has undergone considerable transformations in recent decades.
 Formerly, Burarra speakers lived on country from the mouth/western bank of the Blyth River, east to Yinangarnduwa (Cape Stewart), and south beyond the Cadell River.
 Now many reside in Maningrida (a township further west founded in the late 1950s), and some move between here and Darwin.
 Fewer speakers live permanently on outstations.
 The Burarra make up the largest linguistic group in Maningrida and the language now has a large L2 speaker community, functioning in some settings as a kind of lingua franca (although not a fully-fledged communilect).
 The evolving nature of the speaker community, alongside dialect-levelling processes in this urban context as formerly more isolated speakers interact on a regular basis, has had important consequences for the shape of the language among younger/town-based speakers, and is a major factor in the endangerment of dialectal variation.

-The deposit contains recordings from the project’s data collection in 2018 and 2019.
+The collection contains recordings from the project’s data collection in 2018 and 2019.
 The majority of the collection consists of audio-visual recordings.
 In total there are 77 hours of video and 19 hours of audio, spread across the following genres: